Previously: The costumes and characters of The Avengers -- Captain America.

 a guy who needlessly fought a battle in the middle of Metropolis when

-soldier but also one of the few superheroes who occasionally wields an
+soldier but also one of the few superheroes who wields an

 final battle scene by lying down and surrendering because he'd rather

-die than kill Bucky.
-I just wish there had been another scene like the one in Avengers where he coordinates the civilian evacuation in New York, but that
+die than kill a friend.
+I just wish there had been another scene like when he coordinates the civilian evacuation in Avengers, but that

-would've been logistically impossible because all of the public fight scenes were desperate chase scenes across DC motorways.
+would've been logistically impossible because all of the public battles were desperate chase scenes across DC motorways.

-CATWS seems to have learned from its prequel's mistakes, and
+CATWS seems to have learned from its prequel's flaws, and

-In CATWS, there isn't really a central figure who takes the position of the Red Skull.
+In CATWS, there's no central figure to take the position of the Red Skull.
 The waters are far murkier this time round.
-Bucky is Cap's direct opponent, but none of us really want Cap to "defeat" him.
+Bucky is Cap's direct opponent, but we don't really want Cap to "defeat" him.
 Professional kickpuncher Brock Rumlow (you know, the punch-kicky man) is evil cannon fodder.
 Zola is an expository prop.
-Alexander Pierce is the closest we get to a primary supervillain, but his power is more to do with what he represents than what he actually does.
+Alexander Pierce is the closest we get to a supervillain, but his power is more about what he represents than what he actually does.
 I'd actually say Cap's

 main "enemy" in this movie is the loneliness of his life in the 21st century.

-The film never explores this in any explicit way, but I think CATWS is a story about a guy who is borderline suicidal.
-Steve Rogers may not actively attempt to kill himself, but he literally tells Sam Wilson that he doesn't know how to be happy, and the opening action sequence involves Cap throwing his shield and helmet aside to have a pointlessly macho showdown with Batroc.
-This is not the behaviour of a normal Steve Rogers, and while we can potentially attribute that particular scene to bad writing, Cap's overall mood throughout the film is that of a lonely, unhappy person who doesn't really have any reason to carry on living.
+The film never explores this explicitly, but CATWS is a story about a man with a death wish.
+Steve Rogers may not actively attempt to kill himself, but he tells Sam Wilson that he doesn't know how to be happy, and the opening action sequence involves Cap throwing his shield and helmet aside to have a pointlessly macho showdown with Batroc.
+His overall mood throughout the film is that of a lonely, unhappy person who no longer has a strong reason to keep going.
 He's sticking with SHIELD because he thinks they're the only viable option, not because he actually believes in what they're doing.

-The depressing thing is that the film's "happy ending" is Steve finding out that his best friend is alive (which gives him a motivation to keep going), but this is tempered by the fact that Bucky has spent the past seventy years going through unimaginable trauma.
+The most depressing thing is that the film's "happy ending" is Steve finding out that his best friend is alive, but this is tempered by the fact that Bucky has spent the past seventy years going through unimaginable trauma.
 And I'm still not entirely sure if Steve had any intention of surviving the helicarrier being blown up, since he didn't make much effort to do anything except save Bucky.
-All this, from the supposedly un-gritty Marvel Studios.
+All this, from the supposedly cheerful and un-gritty Marvel Studios.